Why power matters

 Longer queue timelines, required upgrades, delayed energization, or large-load constraints can signal tighter future AI supply.
 Faster approvals, completed upgrades, or credible alternative generation can suggest that planned capacity may enter the market sooner.

 Market read: the relevant question is not only how much a campus plans to build, but when the site can turn on and serve buyers under dependable power conditions.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Do not treat a press release about facility scale as current supply.
 Planned capacity, under-construction capacity, partially energized capacity, and fully operating capacity are distinct market states.
 A project waiting for electricity is not yet available compute.